GoProperly/js-proper-logger/README.md

 ## Building

-This project is build using TypeScript.
-Because of this there is a "build" step using rollup to generate a CommonJs and ESmodule bundle.
+This project is built using TypeScript.
+Because of this there is a "build" step using Rollup to generate a CommonJS and ESmodule bundles.

 ```sh
 npm run build
 ```

-If your making many changes you can run the build in "watch" mode:
+If you're making many changes you can run the build in "watch" mode:

 ```sh
 npm run dev